Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Master release

-On July 1, 1969, John Lennon was on holiday in Scotland and got involved in a car accident along with his wife Yoko, his son Julian, and Yoko’s daughter, Kyoko.
-He was hospitalised and stayed at this hospital till July 6.
-He would rejoin The Beatles’ sessions on July 9, missing five days of work.
+John Lennon was on holiday in Scotland when he was involved in a car accident along with his wife Yoko, his son Julian, and Yoko’s daughter, Kyoko.
+He was hospitalized on this day and would remain there until July 6, rejoining The Beatles’ sessions on July 9 — missing five days of work.

 On this day, Paul McCartney was the first one to arrive at the studio at 3 pm.
 Waiting for George Harrison and Ringo Starr, he decided to record “Her Majesty“, the 23-second track which would end up the “Abbey Road” album.